forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 Please see the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for more information about developing hybrid apps with the 2.3 SDK and Cordova 3.5.

+## 2.1 to 2.2 upgrade

+To upgrade native and hybrid, we strongly recommend creating a new app from the app templates in [the forceios npm package](https://npmjs.org/package/forceios), then migrating the artifacts specific to your app into the new template.
+Read on if you prefer to update the Mobile SDK artifacts in your existing app.

+### Hybrid 2.1 to 2.2 upgrade

+#### Update the Mobile SDK library packages
+The easiest way to do this is delete everything in the Dependencies folder of your app's Xcode project, and then add the new libraries.

+1. In your Xcode project, in Project Navigator, locate the Dependencies folder.
+Control-click the folder, choose Delete, and select "Move to Trash".
+2. Download the following binary packages from [the distribution repo](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution):
+    - Cordova/Cordova-Release.zip
+    - SalesforceHybridSDK-Release.zip
+    - SalesforceOAuth-Release.zip
+    - SalesforceSDKCore-Release.zip
+    - SalesforceSecurity-Release.zip
+3. Also, download the following folders from the ThirdParty folder link in the distribution repo, for placement in your Dependencies folder:
+    - SalesforceCommonUtils
+    - openssl
+    - sqlcipher
+4. Recreate the Dependencies folder, under your app folder.
+5. Unzip the new packages from step 2, and copy the folders from step 3, into the Dependencies folder.
+6. In Project Navigator, control-click your app folder and select 'Add Files to "*&lt;App Name&gt;*"...'.
+7. Select the Dependencies folder, making sure that "Create groups for any added folder" is selected.
+8. Click Add.

+#### Add SalesforceSecurity header search path
+1. Click your project in Project Navigator.
+2. Select the Build Settings tab of your main target.
+3. Scroll down to (or search/filter for) Header Search Paths.
+4. Add the following search path:
+    - $(SRCROOT)/*[App Name]*/Dependencies/SalesforceSecurity/Headers

+#### Update hybrid local artifacts
+For your hybrid "local" apps, replace the following files in the www/ folder of your app with the new versions from the libs folder of the [SalesforceMobileSDK-Shared repo](https://github.com/forcedotcom/SalesforceMobileSDK-Shared):

+- cordova.force.js
+- forcetk.mobilesdk.js
+- smartsync.js

+#### Update AppDelegate
+Some of the APIs around user management have changed, as well as the patterns for handling logout and login host change events.
+It is highly recommended that you consult the AppDelegate code from a new version of a forceios hybrid app, to see the changes.
+At a high level, the changes are:

+- Logout and login host change notifications have moved into delegate methods.
+Your AppDelegate should implement the `SFAuthenticationManagerDelegate` and `SFUserAccountManagerDelegate` delegates, specifically:
+    - `[SFAuthenticationManagerDelegate authManagerDidLogout:]` for user logout.
+    - `[SFUserAccountManagerDelegate userAccountManager:didSwitchFromUser:toUser:]` for login host changes, which effectively changes users now.

 ### Native 2.1 to 2.2 upgrade

 #### Update the Mobile SDK library packages